abhip64/quadruped_v2/README.md

 The simulated quadruped is able to follow a specified 2D path using a crab-turning gait.
 The code also has been successfully used to control a quadruped prototype that has been developed in our lab.

 ## Future Improvements
  For achieving the complex task of wall climbing the quadruped must be equipped with the capability to traverse a 3D environment.
-Thus it is necessary to develop 3D gaits enabling the legged robot to climb on a
+Thus it is necessary to develop 3D gaits enabling the legged robot to climb on a general 3D surface and also carry out plane change manoeuvres.
+There are also plans to  extend the system to hexapods which offer a more stable and flexible platform compared to quadruped with the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5Nzk4NjM0NywyMDI3MTE2MzUxXX0=
+eyJoaXN0b3J5IjpbLTU3NTI4MDYzLDIwMjcxMTYzNTFdfQ==
 -->